MysteriousBits/PhotoScale/README.md

 1. Open: Simply ask you to choose an image file from your storage drive.
 Just select any image file here.
 2. Save: After adjusting the settings and processing use this to save your new image to a seperate directory.
 It will open then image after you save.
 	But go to file directory for more details.
+	**The actual compression is done in this step**
 	*** Giving file name with extension may result in increased file size without compression.
 So better to give the name only, unless you need a specific format too much.
 Default format for saving is Jpg or the original one. (see the usage of jpg checkbox for more)
 3. Documentation/Publishing page: This button just take you to the github publishing page.
 You can find all details of it there.